What’s The Best Pool Filter? (2019 Guide)

 And a sediment flush valve makes it easy to flush out debris from the bottom of the chamber.

-The Hayward SwimClear (click here to check the price on Amazon) are designed to use reusable polyester cartridges, and can be removed and rinsed off with a garden hose as needed.
+The Hayward SwimClear (click here to check the price on Amazon) is designed to use reusable polyester cartridges, and can be removed and rinsed off with a garden hose as needed.

 The tank is made of a durable reinforced material called Perma-Glass XL for extra long life, and is molded in one piece, reducing compromisable areas.